 Types Of Stress Responses: Treating PTSD And Other Stress Disorders

 Post-traumatic stress disorder (PTSD) is a mental illness that can develop in those who have experienced or witnessed a traumatic event(s).
-There are different classifications that vary based on the type of event or events and the reactions a person has to them, including stress disorders that may or may not escalate into clinical PTSD over time.
-Not everyone experiences stress and trauma the same; even months after a traumatic event happened, a person may experience delayed-onset PTSD.
+There are different classifications of PTSD that vary based on the type of event or events experienced and the reactions a person has to them, including stress disorders that may or may not escalate into clinical PTSD over time.
+Not everyone experiences stress and trauma the same or on the same timeline; even months after a traumatic event happened, a person may experience delayed-onset PTSD.
 Understanding these different types can help you recognize when it may be time to seek treatment if you believe you might be experiencing symptoms of any of them.

 Not all trauma is the same

-After experiencing trauma or witnessing a traumatic event, a person may have any number of psychological reactions.
-A normal stress response is the most common and least severe.
+After experiencing or witnessing a traumatic event, a person may have any number of psychological reactions which may or may not qualify as diagnosable mental health conditions.
+A “normal” stress response is the most common and least severe.
 Acute stress disorder entails more intense symptoms, but over the short term.
 If left untreated, either of these can escalate into clinical PTSD—which could be classified as uncomplicated or complex, depending on the type of event(s) experienced.
 If the individual already had or developed another mental illness in addition, this is known as comorbid PTSD.
-Let’s take a closer look at each of these five types of clinical stress responses, and how one may develop PTSD.
+Let’s take a closer look at each of these five types of clinical stress responses and how one may develop PTSD.

 1. Normal stress response

 As the name suggests, the normal stress response is a set of natural psychological, behavioral, and physical reactions that allow a person to deal with a stressor at hand.
-An individual may experience this response when facing an event such as a major illness or surgery, a high amount of pressure, or an accident.
-It has the potential to escalate into acute stress disorder and/or eventually full-blown PTSD if not appropriately managed.
+An individual may experience this response when facing an event such as a major illness or surgery, sexual assault, a high amount of pressure, an accident, or another traumatic event.
+It has the potential to escalate into acute stress disorder and/or eventually full-blown post-traumatic stress disorder if not appropriately managed.

 2. Acute stress disorder

-This disorder is one that can also develop into clinical PTSD if left untreated.
+This disorder is one that can also eventually cause a person to develop PTSD if left untreated.
 It may affect people who experienced a life-threatening event.
-If you’re experiencing some of these same symptoms and they do not resolve within one month, an official PTSD diagnosis may be made.
+If you’re experiencing some of these same symptoms and they do not resolve within one month, an official diagnosis of post-traumatic stress disorder (PTSD) may be made.

 Getty

 Uncomplicated PTSD affects approximately 3.4% of US adults, according to an article published by the National Library of Medicine.
 It’s a clinical condition that’s typically linked to a single traumatizing event or trauma that occurs within a brief period, such as a car accident, serious injury, natural disaster, or being diagnosed with a life-altering illness.
-It’s also the type of disorder that’s commonly seen in emergency response workers like EMTs and military service members.
-Symptoms include flashbacks, nightmares, dissociation, persistent negative mood and beliefs, irritability, and self-destructive behaviors, among others.
+It’s also the type of disorder that’s commonly seen in EMTs and military service members.
+Common uncomplicated PTSD symptoms include flashbacks, nightmares, dissociation, persistent negative mood and beliefs, irritability, and self-destructive behaviors, among others.

 4. Complex PTSD

-Complex PTSD, or C-PTSD, is typically caused by ongoing trauma, such as living in a violent community or war zone or experiencing recurrent abuse.
-The National Library of Medicine reports that 3.8% of US adults have C-PTSD.
-Symptoms of PTSD examined by mental health professionals include difficulty managing emotions, low levels of self-esteem, being extremely hypervigilant and easily startled, intrusive thoughts, persistent feelings of guilt, shame, and a generally negative outlook on the self, others, and the world.
+Complex PTSD, or c-PTSD, is typically caused by ongoing trauma, such as living in a community exposed to frequent violence, living in a war zone, or experiencing recurrent abuse.
+Symptoms of PTSD often include difficulty managing emotions, low levels of self-esteem, being extremely hypervigilant and easily startled, intrusive thoughts, persistent feelings of guilt and shame, and a generally negative outlook on the self, others, and the world.

-Comorbid or “co-occurring” disorders means that a person has multiple mental disorders at the same time.
-If someone has co-morbid PTSD, it means they have both PTSD or C-PTSD in addition to another mental illness.
-Disorders that are commonly comorbid with PTSD include depression, anxiety disorders, panic disorders, and substance use disorders (formerly called substance abuse).
-The other disorders a person may have in addition to PTSD may impact the type of treatment their mental healthcare provider suggests.
+Comorbid or “co-occurring” disorders means that a person has multiple mental health disorders at the same time.
+If someone has comorbid PTSD, it means they have PTSD or c-PTSD in addition to another mental illness(es).
+Disorders that are commonly comorbid with PTSD include depression, anxiety disorders, panic disorders, and substance use disorders (formerly called “substance abuse disorders”).
+The other disorders a person may have in addition to post-traumatic stress disorder (PTSD) can impact the type of treatment their mental healthcare provider suggests.

 Treating post-traumatic stress disorder and other stress disorders